-- Codex app supports macOS and Windows as of March 2026.
-Codex CLI also runs on Linux.
-No self-hosting option.
+- Codex app supports macOS and Windows; the Codex CLI also runs on Linux.
+Claude Code runs on macOS, Linux, and Windows (natively or via WSL).
+Codex has no self-hosting option.

-OpenAI made two moves in one week.
-On April 2, they killed Sora.
-On April 3, they changed how Codex charges you.
+In early April 2026, OpenAI moved Codex to pay-as-you-go token billing.
 The message is clear: coding agents are where OpenAI is putting its chips.

 The headline claim: Codex uses 4x fewer tokens than Claude Code.
 If true, that means the same work costs a quarter of the price.
 That's not a small difference.

 I looked at the benchmarks, the actual token numbers, and what developers who use both are saying.
-The 4x claim is real.
-The conclusion it implies is not.
+The 4x claim, measured by third parties, holds up.
+The conclusion it implies does not.

 Pay-as-you-go replaces fixed seats

-Claude Code pricing stays the same: $20/mo (Pro) or $100-200/mo (Max).
+Claude Code pricing stays the same: $20/mo (Pro) or $100-200/mo (Max), and as of June 30, 2026 it runs Claude Sonnet 5 by default.
 No usage-based billing.
 No surprises.
 You hit a limit, you wait.
 Compare both in our AI cost calculator.

 The 4x Token Efficiency Claim